theakshay17/SC_WD_3-2/README.md

-Mkae sure that the questions.js file is linked firest and then the script.js is linked
+Make sure that the questions.js file is linked firest and then the script.js is linked